RADHE-SHYAM-03/Web2App/README.md

 ## 🌟 Overview

-Web2App is an innovative solution that automates the conversion of websites into fully functional Android applications.
-Built as a final year project for Computer Engineering Diploma at Govt.
-Polytechnic Panchkula, this system eliminates the need for extensive mobile app development by providing a simple, user-friendly interface for web-to-app conversion.
+Web2App is an innovative solution that automates the conversion of websites into fully functional Android applications.This system eliminates the need for extensive mobile app development by providing a simple, user-friendly interface for web-to-app conversion.

 ## ✨ Key Features